An Anytime Algorithm for Good Arm Identification: Experiments

-\section{EXPERIMENTS}
+\section{Experiments}

 We assess the empirical performance of the \hyperlink{APGAI}{APGAI} in terms of empirical error, as well as empirical stopping time.
-Overall, \hyperlink{APGAI}{APGAI} perform favorably compared to other algorithms in both settings.
-Moreover, its empirical performance exceeds what its theoretical guarantees would suggest.
-This discrepancy between theory and practice paves the way for interesting future research.
-We present a fraction of our experiments, and defer the reader to Appendix~\ref{app:details_experiments} for supplementary experiments.
+Overall, \hyperlink{APGAI}{APGAI} performs favorably compared to other algorithms in both settings. \marc{While its empirical stopping time seems to align with Theorem~\ref{thm:expected_sample_complexity_upper_bound}, its (anytime) empirical error is lower than what Theorem~\ref{thm:upper_bound_PoE_anytimeID} would suggest when there are good arms.} This \marc{partial} discrepancy between theory and practice paves the way for interesting future research.
+We present a fraction of our experiments and defer the reader to Appendix~\ref{app:details_experiments} for supplementary experiments.

-\paragraph{Outcome Scoring Application} Our real-life motivation is outcome scoring from gene activity (transcriptomic) data.
-This application is focused on the treatment of encephalopathy of prematurity in infants.
-The goal is to determine the optimal protocol for the administration of stem cells among $\NARMS=18$ realistic possibilities.
-Our collaborators tested all treatments, and made RNA-related measurements on treated samples.
-Computed on $3$ technical replicates, the mean value in $[-1,1]$ (see Table~\ref{tab:instances} in Appendix~\ref{app:ssec_considered_instances}) corresponds to a cosine score computed between gene activity changes in treated and healthy samples.
-When the mean is higher than $\THRESHOLD=0.5$, the treatment is considered significantly positive.
-Traditional approaches use grid-search with a uniform allocation.
-We model this application as a Bernoulli instance, \ie observations from arm $a$ are drawn from a Bernoulli distribution with mean $\max(\mean{a}, 0)$ (which is $1/2$-sub-Gaussian).
+\textit{Outcome scoring application.} \clemence{Our real-life motivation is outcome scoring from gene activity (transcriptomic) data (further described in Appendix~\ref{app:sssec_reallife}).
+This application focuses on the treatment of encephalopathy of prematurity in infants.
+The goal is to determine the optimal protocol for the administration of stem cells among $K = 18$ realistic possibilities.
+In collaboration with the PREMSTEM consortium, all treatments were tested on a rat model of encephalopathy of prematurity.
+Rat brain RNA-related measurement data were generated using high-throughput sequencing.
+Computed on $3$ technical replicates, the mean value in $[-1, 1]$ (see Table~\ref{tab:instances_arms} in Appendix~\ref{app:sssec_reallife}) corresponds to a cosine score computed between gene activity changes in treated and healthy samples.
+Traditional approaches use grid-search with a uniform allocation and select the best cosine score to determine the optimal protocol.
+Here, to model the stochasticity of the scores that would have been obtained for each protocol in a sequential approach, we applied a Bernoulli instance and considered treatment as significantly efficient when the mean score is higher than $\THRESHOLD = 0.5$.
+In other words, observations from arm $a$ are drawn from a Bernoulli distribution with mean $\max(\mu_a, 0)$ (which is $1/2$-sub-Gaussian) using the real cosine score of this treatment protocol as $\mu_a$.}